csinparallel/CSinParallel/Exemplars/DrugDesign/README.md

 # Drug design exemplar code for various platforms.

-CSinParallel is an NSF-funded project to support instructors seeking to add Parallel and Distributed Computing (PDC) to their undergraduate computer science courses.
-The csinparallel.org website provides free resources towards this goal, including a number of teaching modules for inserting a few days of instruction on a PDC topic to a given course.

 The Drug Design Exemplar CSinParallel module https://csinparallel.org/csinparallel/modules/drugDesign.html considers the application of scoring candidate drug "ligands" against a protein, using a simple representative scoring computation.
 Implementations are provided for numerous PDC platforms based on a map-reduce structural pattern.
 The range of platforms enables this module to be incorporated in a wide variety of course or extracurricular contexts.